bitm0de/HttpsUtility/README.md

 ```

 ## Downloads
-If you do not want to build your own modules from the compiled S# archive, you can download our SIMPL user modules with the SIMPL# library in a demo program here: https://sharptoothcode.com/product/httpsutility/

-* Note: I have no direct affiliation with the above website anymore due to employment changes.
+* Note: I have no direct affiliation with "SharptoothCode" anymore due to employment changes.
 I do still have full control over maintaining this repository however.
+(Current releases on Github will contain the relevant SIMPL Windows and SIMPL+ module files.)